dippines/Spacex_Style_Boostback_and_Landing/README.md

 # TO-DO (In order)
-- Fix fuel level during boostback and for landing (15-18/10/2025) V1.0 (Superheavy needs to be around 10000 and Falcon 9 around 1000)
 - Put starship in orbit / IFT-like trajectory (Starting around december)
 - Starship precise position landing code (Starting around december)
 - Clean-up the codes (more readable codes) (once codes are finished)